ncsa/Nightingale_real/docs/source/accessing/getting_acct.rst

 **Note:** In addition to creating a new account, this process will automatically enroll you into NCSA's Duo multi-factor authentication (https://go.ncsa.illinois.edu/2fa), which is required to log into Nightingale.
 (This is not the same as the University of Illnois's Duo.)

-#.
 Request Project Group
 ----------------------------

 If your project hasn't been added to Nightingale yet, your PI needs to make a request for a project to be created for it.
 Once the form is completed they should get a response in a couple of days.

 - **To create a project group**, use this form `(authenticating with your NCSA identity) <https://xras-submit.ncsa.illinois.edu/opportunities/531957/requests/new>`_

-#.
+Someone from the Nightingale project will contact you via email within a few days of filling out this form.
+They will begin the process.
+You will then receive emails pointing you to things like:

+- Taking training appropriate for your project
+- Becoming part of the NCSA HIPAA Covered Entity
+- Having your project group created

+After that happens, you (or your PI) will need to create your login account attached to your project group, and then you'll have access to Nightingale.

+"""
 Request Nightingale Access
 ---------------------------------

 - **To request Nightingale access**, send an email to  `help+hipaa@ncsa.illinois.edu <mailto:help+hipaa@ncsa.illinois.edu>`_ that includes your NCSA identity, your University UIN, and a brief description of why you want the access.
 Please attach your training certificate if you completed sensitive, regulated data training less than a year ago (HIPAA, CUI, or otherwise).

-#.
 Get Added to NCSA's HIPAA Covered Entity
 -----------------------------------------------

 The University of Illinois’ HIPAA Privacy and Security Directive requires that all members of a covered entity complete HIPAA training on an annual basis and perform endpoint disk encryption of portable devices (like laptops) used to access, process, or store HIPAA sensitive, regulated data.
 Your email request in Step 2 starts the process of getting added to NCSA's HIPAA Covered Entity required to access Nightingale.